-Section 4: Any employee hired after February 24, 2011 who progressed directly from temporary employment to a full-time position for the City of Altoona without interruption of employment will have seniority from the date of hire as a temporary employee.
+Section 4: Any employee hired after February 24, 2011 who progress directly from temporary employment to a full-time position for the City of Altoona without interruption of employment will have seniority, longevity and vacation entitlement retroactive to the date of hire as a temporary employee.
+However, employee wages, fringe benefits, probationary period and pension contribution begin with the date of permanent hire.

-Section 5: Effective March 2, 2009, individuals granted seniority back to part-time dates of hire received no additional benefits for past service.
+Section 5: Effective March 2, 2009, individuals granted seniority back to part-time hire dates received no additional benefits for past service.
 The revised seniority dates in no way affected pensionable service with the City.
-The original employment date was used for any and all Non-Uniformed Pension purposes.
+The original employment date was used for any and all non-uniformed pension purposes.

-- A. Any and all benefits attained through any changes in seniority date were prospective. - B. Employees hired as part-time employees, who later became full-time employees after completing a six (6) month probationary period within the bargaining unit were granted seniority in accordance with their part-time date of hire, notwithstanding any days lost to just cause discipline as noted in Section 2 above. - C. Impacted employees, active at the time of this Agreement, are as follows: Blaine Barefoot, Aneesa Winrick, Douglas Moudy, Brian Shaner, Brian Merritts, Larry Nileski, Anthony Emerick, Eric Koller, Fred Seville, and Kevin Bechtel.
+- A. All benefits attained through any changes in seniority date were prospective. - B. Employees hired as part-time employees, who later became full-time employees after completing a six (6) month probationary period within the bargaining unit were granted seniority in accordance with their part-time date of hire, notwithstanding any days lost to just cause discipline as noted in Section 2 above. - C. Impacted employees, active at the time of this Agreement, are as follows:Brian Shaner, Larry Nileski, Anthony Emerick, Eric Koller and Fred Seville.